MAKE: Nature's Late Bloomers

 Chives offer the subtle flavor of onion or garlic to simple dishes like scrambled eggs and salads.
 But let's be honest - what would a baked potato be without chives on top?
 You'll find two recipes in this post: chive butter chips and chive blossom vinegar.
 Enjoy

 A guest post from my friend, Emily Peterson, who had the opportunity to travel to Madagascar to learn and work with the farmers who grow vanilla, cacao, vetiver and ylang ylang.
-Most of the world's farmers live in poverty and are at the bottom of the agricultural ladder, facing many challenges to create a sustainable and profitable living.
-Emily's wonderful post offers a glimpse into the farmers' lives, their communities and their crops.
+Emily's wonderful post and photos offers a glimpse into the farmers' lives, their communities and their crops.

 GROW: 3 Ways to Support Pollinators